Melodrama World Tour: Israel controversy

 In December 2017, Lorde cancelled her scheduled June concert in Israel following an online campaign by Palestinian solidarity activists supporting the Boycott, Divestment and Sanctions campaign.
 The online campaign included an open letter published on The Spinoff New Zealand online magazine by a Jewish New Zealander activist and a Palestinian New Zealander activist.
 It urged Lorde to cancel her Israel tour, saying that the "Israeli government's policies of oppression, ethnic cleansing, human rights violations, occupation and apartheid".
 Lorde issued a statement on Twitter thanking her fans for educating her about the Israeli–Palestinian conflict saying, "I'm not too proud to admit I didn't make the right call [by booking this tour]".

 Boycott activists and supporters including the Palestinian Campaign for the Academic and Cultural Boycott of Israel welcomed Lorde's cancellation of her Israeli tour.
-In contrast, pro-Israel groups and supporters including Shalom.Kiwi and the actress Roseanne Barr criticised Lorde's action.
+In contrast, pro-Israel groups and supporters including the actress Roseanne Barr criticised Lorde's action.
 Israeli Culture and Sports Minister Miri Regev and the Israeli Ambassador to New Zealand Itzhak Gerbeg also issued statements urging Lorde to reconsider her cancellation; Gerbeg invited Lorde to meet with him.